Ronyonka/tizi/README.md

 ### Home (`/`)
 - Greeting with user's name and avatar initial
-- "Today's Workout" banner with lime accent and a Start button
+- "Today's Workout" logger (sets, weight, reps tracking)
-- Quick stats row: Streak, Volume, PRs
+- Upcoming schedule list for the next 3 days
-- Upcoming schedule list
+- Saves session logs directly to Google Sheets

 ### Workouts (`/workouts`)
 The core feature.
 Routines are fetched from Google Sheets and displayed grouped by day of the week.